North Sikkim: A piece of heaven

 Sikkim, the jewel of North East, is a small state yet has so much to offer.
 Explore more about North Sikkim with the best itinerary right here.

--Being close to China, security threats are high and being in a rough terrain, chances of mis-happenings too are high.
+• Being close to China, security threats are high, and being in a rough terrain, chances of mis-happenings too are high.

-(See the rough broken roads that look scary)
+• (See the rough broken roads that look scary)

-Cost of travelling to North Sikkim
+Cost of traveling to North Sikkim

--In case you are traveling solo in a group package, the cost would be between 3-4k.
+• In case you are traveling solo in a group package, the cost would be between 3-4k.
 (May go higher in peak season.)
-This cost includes food, accommodation and site seeing for 3 days, 2 nights.
+This cost includes food, accommodation, and site seeing for 3 days, 2 nights.

 Places usually included in North Sikkim itinerary-